learn-co-curriculum/dsc-http-request-response-codealong/README.md

 ```

 ## Try `httpbin`
 `httpbin.org` is a popular website to test different HTTP operation and practice with request-response cycles.
-Let's use httpbin/get to analyse the response to a GET request.
+Let's use httpbin/get to analyze the response to a GET request.
 First of all, let's find out the response header and inspect how it looks.

 ```python
 r = requests.get('http://httpbin.org/get')